bailey-martin/CSC492-BCGL/about.md

 permalink: /about/
 ---

-The team RAID Inc. cosists of the following members below:
+The team RAID Inc. consists of the following members below:

 ### Andrew Moore
 #### Role: